tsinghua-fib-lab/pycityagent/README.md

 <a id="setup"></a>
 ## ⚙️ Setup

-You can set up CityAgent in two different ways:
+You can set up AgentSociety in two different ways:

 ### 1. From Scratch

-Follow these steps to set up CityAgent from scratch by cloning the repository.
+Follow these steps to set up AgentSociety from scratch by cloning the repository.
 The project is built using Python and managed with Poetry.

 1. **Clone the Repository**
    ```bash